Royal Schiphol Group Privacy Statement: Privacy

 Right to restriction of processing:

-a) the accuracy of the personal data is contested by the data subject;
+a) you contest the accuracy of the personal data;

-b) the processing is unlawful and the data subject opposes the erasure of the personal data and requests the restriction of their use instead;
+b) the processing is unlawful and you oppose the erasure of the personal data and request the restriction of their use instead;

-c) Schiphol no longer needs the personal data for the purposes of the processing, but they are required by the data subject for the establishment, exercise or defence of legal claims;
+c) Schiphol no longer needs the personal data for the purposes of the processing, but you require them for the establishment, exercise or defence of legal claims;

-d) the data subject has objected to processing (pursuant to Article 21 (1) of the GDPR) pending the verification whether the legitimate grounds of Schiphol override those of the data subject.
+d) you have objected to processing (pursuant to Article 21 (1) of the GDPR) pending the verification whether the legitimate grounds of Schiphol override your own.

 Right to data portability:

-The data subject has the right, under certain circumstances and solely where technically feasible, to receive the personal data concerning him or her, which he or she has provided to Schiphol, in a structured, commonly used and machine-readable format, and has the right to transmit those data to another controller.
+You have the right, under certain circumstances and solely where technically feasible, to receive the personal data concerning you, which you have provided to Schiphol, in a structured, commonly used and machine-readable format, and have the right to transmit those data to another controller.

 Right to object:

-The data subject has the right to object, on grounds relating to his or her particular situation, at any time to processing of personal data concerning him or her, including profiling based on those provisions.
+You have the right to object, on grounds relating to your particular situation, at any time to processing of personal data concerning you, including profiling based on those provisions.

 Data Protection Officer